katelynrae/Documentation/docs/getting-started/installation-guide.md

 Installation for Android devices works the same as with any other Android app.
 It can be found by opening the Play Store app, and searching for "Network Canvas".
-Alternatively, you can visit the Play Store website, and initialise the installation on your devices from there:
+Alternatively, you can visit the Play Store website, and initialize the installation on your devices from there:

 ### [Visit the Google Play Store listing for Network Canvas](https://play.google.com/store/apps/details?id=org.codaco.networkCanvas)